How to Resolve Parental Disputes with a Shared Parental Plan

 Any informal arrangements you make with the other parent remain “unenforceable” outside of a Court Order.
 This means that if one of you stops honouring the arrangement, there will be no legal consequences for breaching it.

-Our Family Law Solicitors can assist with Court applications such as a Consent Order and can advise you on what’s best for your situation.
+Our Family and Child Law Solicitors can assist with Court applications such as a Consent Order and can advise you on what’s best for your situation.

 For initial advice call our Family Law & Divorce Solicitors